Acceptable Documentation for CDL Drivers

 commercial learner's permit applicants to have an underlying driver's

-Applying for a PA CDL When Licensed in Another State
+Applying for a PA CDL When Not Licensed in PA or Another State

 If you are a new resident and wish to apply for a Pennsylvania CDL, you must surrender all valid commercial driver's licenses issued to you by